Refer to the ACC Hazardous Materials Flow Chart before taking any action to report or clean up a spill.

 - Mark the area to prevent others from coming in contact with the spilled material.
 Depending on what type of chemical is spilled, in may be necessary to evacuate the lab until the material is effectively cleaned up.

-- During business hours, always immediately contact the Environmental Health, Safety, and Insurance Office and notify them that a small-scale spill has occurred.
+- During business hours, always immediately contact the Safety and Environmental Management Office and notify them that a small-scale spill has occurred.

 Obtain an MSDS for material.
 Refer to the chemical's MSDS for spill cleanup instructions.
 It is required that an MSDS be kept available for each chemical used in the lab for this purpose.

 Generally, section six or seven of the MSDS will address cleanup procedures, while section eight will indicate appropriate personal protective equipment (PPE) for dealing with a spill.
 The MSDS section numbering may differ slightly depending on the manufacturer or distributor of each particular chemical.

 After business hours, call 911.
 ACC Police will contact the Safety and Environmental Management Office.